-Many common products we use in our homes or at work contain hazardous components.
-If these products are handled or disposed of incorrectly, they can pose a threat to human health, animals, and the environment.
-When these products are discarded, they become "household hazardous waste" or HHW.
-In California, it is illegal to dispose of household hazardous waste in the trash, down the drain, or by abandonment.
-Household hazardous waste needs to be disposed of through the Alameda County Household Hazardous Waste Program.
-The county facilities will attempt to reuse, recycle, treat, or dispose of the HHW.
+Many common products we use in our homes or at work contain hazardous materials, some of which can be harmful to human health or the environment.
+When household products which are harmful to humans or the environment are discarded, they are classified as "household hazardous waste" or HHW.
+In California, it is illegal to dispose of HHW in the trash, down the drain, or by abandonment.

 The Alameda County Household Hazardous Waste Program currently operates three drop-off facilities for household hazardous waste.
 The facilities, located in Hayward, Livermore and Oakland, are free to all Alameda County residents on a limited drop-in and/or appointment basis.